 Your overall experience is largely dependent on your local agent

 Online quotes are not available for whole life

 With over 100 different product lines available, including insurance coverage for health, life, auto, and home, as well as banking and investment products, State Farm gives you nearly limitless ways to combine resources to enhance your financial security, which is why the company is best for bundling in our review.

 State Farm offers a few options for whole life insurance policies that build cash value.
-The company offers limited pay life policies that allow you to pay up the premiums of the policy in 10, 15, or 20 years.
-The issue ages are from zero to 85 years old, depending on the plan.
-They also offer single premium life policies, which allow you to pay off your life insurance policy in one lump sum payment, and a final expense whole life insurance policy option, issued up to age 80.
+The company offers limited pay life policies that allow you to pay up the policy's premiums in 10, 15, or 20 years.
+They also offer single premium life policies, which allow you to pay off your life insurance policy in one lump sum payment, and a final expense whole life insurance policy option issued up to age 80.
 As with other policies, you have the option to borrow against the policy's cash value.

-State Farm has several riders, including waiver of premium for disability, accidental death riders, child and spouse riders, and guaranteed insurability riders on some plans, which allow you to purchase an additional amount of insurance at specified times without a medical exam.
+State Farm has several riders, including waiver of premium for disability, payor insurance benefit rider, child and spouse riders, and guaranteed insurability riders on some plans, which allow you to purchase an additional amount of insurance at specified times without a medical exam.

 State Farm provides service through local agents.
-They have been top-ranked for customer satisfaction in the J.D.
-Power surveys several years running and State Farm’s complaints trend with the NAIC is excellent, well below industry averages.
+The company was ranked number by J.D.
+Power in 2020, and State Farm’s complaint trend with the NAIC is excellent, well below the average for a company of its size.
 Due to the broad range of products offered, State Farm also offers bundling discounts across different policy lines, including home and auto, which is why we selected it as best for bundling.

 Read the full review: State Farm Life Insurance